cvasi-tktd/cvasi/README.md

 ## Acknowledgements

 Financial support for creation and release of this software project was provided by Bayer Crop Science.
+This R package started as an internal project at Bayer Crop Science and the project owners would like to thank the people who have contributed (in no particular order):

+Nils Kehrein, Johannes Witt, André Gergs, Thomas Preuss, Julian Heinrich, Zhenglei Gao, Tjalling Jager, Dirk Nickisch, Torben Wittwer, and Peter Vermeiren.